A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Introduction

-Operator theory has been shown to offer a valuable formalism for the analysis of optimization algorithms, both in traditional static settings \cite{ryu_primer_2016,combettes_monotone_2018,bauschke_convex_2017,davis_convergence_2016} and in online optimization and learning \cite{shalev-shwartz_online_2011,simonetto_time-varying_2017,simonetto_time-varying_2020,Jadbabaie2015}.
-The key insight is that algorithmic steps can be interpreted as operators (or maps when working in an Euclidean space), with fixed points of the operators coinciding with (or being utilized to compute) optimal solutions of the optimization problem \cite{bauschke_convex_2017,combettes_monotone_2018,davis_convergence_2016}.
-This link between optimization and operator theory gives access to powerful tools to characterize the convergence of existing algorithms \cite{bauschke_convex_2017,ryu_primer_2016,davis_convergence_2016}, and it further inspires the design of new ones, \emph{e.g.} \cite{beck_fast_2009,davis_three-operator_2017,themelis_supermann_2019}.
+Abstracting away from this example, in many applications of optimization and learning we need to design and analyze algorithms that are \textit{provably robust to different sources of stochasticity and changes in the data}.
+In particular, in this paper we focus on the analysis side of this challenge by leveraging the formalism of \textit{operator theory}.
+Operator theory has been shown to offer a valuable tool for the analysis of algorithms, both in traditional static settings \cite{ryu_primer_2016,combettes_monotone_2018,bauschke_convex_2017,davis_convergence_2016} and in online settings \cite{shalev-shwartz_online_2011,simonetto_time-varying_2017,simonetto_time-varying_2020,Jadbabaie2015}.
+The key insight is that algorithmic steps can be interpreted as operators (or maps when working in an Euclidean space), with fixed points of the operators coinciding with optimal solutions of the optimization or learning problem \cite{bauschke_convex_2017,combettes_monotone_2018,davis_convergence_2016}.
+This link gives access to powerful tools to characterize the convergence of existing algorithms \cite{bauschke_convex_2017,ryu_primer_2016,davis_convergence_2016}, and it further inspires the design of new ones, \emph{e.g.} \cite{beck_fast_2009,davis_three-operator_2017,themelis_supermann_2019}.